pedroteodoroc/MachineLearningProjects/README.md

 # MachineLearningProjects
-Some of my developments on Machine Learning on real problems
+Some of my developments on Machine Learning problems